Family Sentiments

 My inner dialogue was interrupted, “This will feel like a bee sting and then you should feel the pain weaken with each contraction.”
 He said as the needle was inserted into my lower back.

 Like a racing train without breaks, the contractions continued on top of each other.
 The much anticipated relief failed to come.
 I was in distress, “It’s not working!
 I need something to take the edge off.
 Please!
 Help me!”
 An angel must have whispered to Kendra suggesting to administer a pain med through my IV.
 Both the doctor and anesthesiologist agreed it could help me until the spinal block took into affect.
 I laid waiting, and wishing, and hoping, and praying for relief.
 A rush from the IV made my head spin and I exhaled.
+Visit this website to learn about iv therapy cost.

 Eyes closed and ready for it all to be over, the doctor instructed the nurse and Ryan to grab my legs.
 My body wasn’t going to be patient any longer.
 “It’s time.
 Push down hard, sweetie.
 You’re strong.
 She’ll be here soon.
 Push!
 Keep pushing!
 You’re doing it.”
 The burning sensation that followed was maddening.
 I was delivering naturally.
 And there was no turning back.
 “One more; that’s it!
 She’s coming down!”
 I opened my eyes for just a brief moment to see Ryan’s face of wonder.
 The face of a soon to be father of three — ready to meet his sweet baby girl.